H1B Taxes: Everything You Need to Know

 Half of the Social Security Tax (the employee half) is paid by the H-1B visa holder and the other half (the employer half) is paid by the U.S employer.
 You will be required to pay 6.2% of your gross salary and your employer will be responsible to match that amount.

 These taxes are provisions for healthcare after retirement and is paid on the same basis as Social Security Tax.
-The employee and employer will each be responsible for their half of the contribution.
+The employee and employer will each be responsible for half of the contribution.
 Both you and your employer will contribute 1.45% of your gross salary.

 Federal Income Tax